 As FinTech becomes more commonplace and technologies evolve, a lot of speculation is removed from the lending process.
 Traditionally when taking out a loan, lenders looked at some factors like your credit history and credit score to determine whether or not you qualify for a loan.
 In some cases, their risk assessment model might have prohibited some people from successfully taking out loans.
 FinTech offers new levels of analysis which frequently makes taking out a loan much easier.

 Also, if you apply for a bank loan, you could wait a week or more on the loan’s approval.
 In the meantime, you might have an emergency which requires you to have money sooner rather than later.
 One of the main benefits of these new technologies is that they streamline the online lending process.
-In some cases, borrowers can qualify for an online loan the same day they apply and have their money within a couple of business days.
+In some cases, borrowers can qualify for an online personal loan the same day they apply and have their money within a couple of business days.
 With this model, online lenders have quickly become the ‘go to’ place to borrow money, rather than simply an alternative to traditional lenders.

 The advent of FinTech brings a number of benefits.
 One significant advantage is the ability to move around smaller amounts of money.
 This is especially beneficial to small businesses and solo entrepreneurs who can use FinTech solutions to get paid more efficiently with fewer up-front costs and less overhead.